hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 while keeping CRLs valid from the old CA certificate; simply mount a new backend and issue from there.

-A common pattern is to have one mount act as your root CA, and which is only used for signing intermediate CA CSRs mounted at other locations.
+A common pattern is to have one mount act as your root CA, which is only used for signing intermediate CA CSRs mounted at other locations.

 ### Keep certificate lifetimes short, for CRL's sake